yuleugim/migueluy-dev/src/content/aside.md

 ## Profile

-I am a fullstack engineer with a passion for the web, performance, and finding the best solutions that meet customer demands and expectations.
+I am a full-stack engineer with a passion for the web, performance, and finding the best solutions that meet customer demands and expectations.
 Learning about new technologies—and how to best use them—is part of my everyday mantra.